-What we're looking for as soap makers is a simple stick blender that can be immersed in the soap batter.
-No need for any fancy food processors, countertop blenders or high-end blenders.
+As soap makers, we have different needs than someone wanting to buy kitchen appliances for home cooking.
+We're looking for a simple stick blender that can be immersed in the soap batter.
+There is no need for any fancy food processors, countertop blenders, or high-end blenders.

 Things to Consider when Buying a Stick Blender for Soap Making